-Fund balances - total governmental funds \$ 689,222 Amounts reported for governmental activities in the statement of activities are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the funds Total governmental capital assets 18,826 5,779 Less: accumulated depreciation (17,520 1,305,929 Deferred outflows related to pensions 111 9,684) ,259 ,009) (299,434) Long-term liabilities, including bonds payable and notes payable, are not due and payable in the current period and, therefore, are not reported in the funds.
+Fund balances - total governmental funds \$ 689,222 Amounts reported for governmental activities in the statement of activities are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the funds Total governmental capital assets18,826,779Less: accumulated depreciation(17,520,850) 1,305,929 On the governmental fund statements, a net pension liability is not recorded until an amount is due and payable and the pension plan's fiduciary net position is not sufficient for payment of those benefits (no such liability exists at the end of the current fiscal year).
+On the statement of net position, the City's net pension liability of the defined benefit pension plans is reported as a noncurrent liability.
+Additionally, deferred outflows and deferred inflows related to pensions are also reported.(389,684)Net pension liability(389,684)Deferred outflows related to pensions111,259Deferred inflows related to pensions(21,009) (299,434) Long-term liabilities, including bonds payable and notes payable, are not due and payable in the current period and, therefore, are not reported in the funds.
 These liabilities, deferred outflows, and other debt-related deferred charges consist of the following: Compensated absences (57) (57) Net position of governmental activities \$ 1,695,660